AbhraneelBera/wiringBone/README.md

     void digitalWrite(Pin pin, bool state)
     uint8_t digitalRead(Pin pin)

-direction can be INPUT or OUTPUT. state can be HIGH or LOW pinMode() function is only required to set the direction of pin when the pin is in gpio mode.
+direction can be INPUT or OUTPUT. state can be HIGH or LOW.

+pinMode() function is only required to set the direction of pin when the pin is in gpio mode.
 To use any pin in gpio mode the UserPinConfig.h file has to be modified by changing pin mode to gpio.